cmartell5/hawaii-climate-analysis/README.md

-# sqlalchemy-challenge

-Climate Analysis in Hawaii
+# Climate Analysis in Hawaii

 I have decided to treat myself to a long holiday vacation in Honolulu, Hawaii.
 To help with my trip planning, I decide to do a climate analysis about the area.
 The following sections outline the steps that I will need to take to accomplish this task.